kdegeek/nextcloud-door-estimator/README.md

 - **npm install fails**:
   - Ensure Node.js v16+ is installed (`node -v`).
+  - **If you are using npm 10.x, see the warning above.
+Some dependencies may not install or build correctly.
+Downgrade to npm 9 if you encounter issues.**
   - Delete `node_modules/` and `package-lock.json`, then run `npm install` again.
   - If you see errors about missing `webpack` or `ts-loader`, run `npm install` to restore all dependencies.